-Notice of Fee Increase: BLM will increase site fees at Clover Spring Campground starting on Sept.
+Notice of Fee Increase: BLM increased site fees at Clover Spring Campground starting on Sept.
 15, 2015.
-After that date, the following fees will be charged: Single site occupancy = $12 per night; Group site reservation = $45 per night.
+The following fees are now charged: Single site occupancy = $12 per night; Group site reservation = $45 per night.
 This fee increase was unanimously approved at a public meeting of the Utah Recreation Resource Advisory Council on 6/23/15.
 The need for the fee increase was identified in the BLM Salt Lake Field Office Campground Business Plan which was made available for public review and comment from Nov.
 10, 2014 to Jan.
 12, 2015.
 No substantive comments were received.

 Description: Clover Spring Campground is a cool escape from the desert heat.
 The clear, bubbling waters of a natural spring gave this site its name.
 Cottonwoods trees frame the campground that is a popular trailhead for hikers, horseback riders, and hunters.
 There are sites for traditional campers and day users in groups or families, as well as wheelchair-accessible restrooms.